 Promoting cycling through this hub concept is only one part of the Sydney Metro's contribution to access and travel by cycling.
-These facilities, together with the fast and frequent metro services, help minimise car parking provision at these strategic and highly constrained nodes and the likely
+These facilities, together with the fast and frequent metro services, help minimise car parking provision at these strategic and highly constrained nodes and the likely knock-on effects to the network.

-An artist's impression of Pitt Street North over station development looking east k Street entrance
+An artist's impression of Gadigal North over station development looking east

-6.0 Pitt Street Station - local context
+6.0 Gadigal Station - local context